 Information Flow: Detailed stock market information is not always disclosed in English.

 Registry / Depository: There is an absence of a central registry, with some registration done by financial institutions.

-Stock Lending: Is allowed but is not an established market practice due to the limited capacity.
+Stock Lending: Is allowed but is not an established market practice.